embeddedk8/embeddedk8.github.io/content/posts/arduino-ide-build-process/index.en.md

 ### What exactly is Arduino language?

-According to the [official documentation](https://docs.arduino.cc/language-reference/#functions) the Arduino “language” consists of:
+According to the [official documentation](https://docs.arduino.cc/language-reference/#functions) the Arduino language consists of:
 - set of functions like `digitalRead`, `digitalWrite` etc,
 - predefined constants such as `HIGH` and `LOW`,
 - basic data types like `array`, `bool`, `int`,